Gitko97/Lecture-Assistant/README.md

 ![83271875-674f2e00-a205-11ea-8b12-2f3a5df74119](https://user-images.githubusercontent.com/47098720/83944863-a6066900-a841-11ea-901b-6e0d024e7984.png)

-# Speech To Text
+# How to use
-We are using Google api so you must download it to use our Lecture Assistant.
+We are using Google api so you need to download it for using our Lecture Assistant.

 This is [a link to Google speech-to-text api](https://cloud.google.com/speech-to-text)